bossOfCode/javascript-animation/README.md

 _Welcome to "Intro to Javascript"! :wave:_

-In this course, you will learn how to use JS to create a car.
+In this course, you will learn how to use JS to create and animate a car.

 **What is the `draw` function?**